alexmohr/worf/README.md

 with a few exception documented below.
 Worf has more features than wofi though, so there won't be 100% compatibility.

+**While the main branch in general is stable and I am using this on a daily basis, it is not ready yet to be used as a library, a lot of things are still moving around.**

 It supports various modes:
 * Math
 * DRun